Skip to content

 • increase short stays and longer stay visitation.

-Professional marketing photoshoots were completed to build a stock of high-quality visual assets that are now being used in strategically designed marketing campaigns.
-These campaigns are giving Minjerribah a constant presence in the market, particularly in the lead up to holiday periods.
+Professional marketing photoshoots were completed to build a stock of high-quality visual assets that were used in strategically designed marketing campaigns.
+These campaigns gave Minjerribah a constant presence in the market, particularly in the lead up to holiday periods.

 Benefits